wonwinnn/wonwinnn.github.io/_posts/2022-08-20-notes-on-camera-models.md

 author: wonwinnn
 ---

 This post concerns on some general concepts in camera models.
+Please correct me if I’m mistaken.

 ### Projection & unprojection functions

 An intuitive way to "see" how a camera model works is to obtain an undistorted image from the original distorted one.
 However, the undistorted image does not reflect the relationship between 3D points and image points directly.
-To connect 2D and 3D,  the normalized camera plane is needed to get rid of scale ambiguity.
+To connect 2D and 3D,  the normalized camera plane (or the unit central projective sphere in some fisheye camera models) is needed to get rid of scale ambiguity.
 A projection function describes the mapping from normalized camera plane to image plane.
 And a unprojection function describes the inverse mapping.
 These two functions make up a camera model.

 ### Distortion center & principal point